Koseng/RaspiAsUSBStickWithCloudSync/README.md

 ![Overview pic](doc/img/overview.png)

-This can be used in conjunction with a camera system which has the possibility to store the video files locally on a USB stick, but not in the cloud.
+This project can be used in conjunction with a camera system which has the possibility to store the video files locally on a USB stick, but not in the cloud.

 Each new video file is automatically uploaded to a free Dropbox account and can subsequently be viewed and replayed with the Dropbox app.

 Some very basic linux skills are necessary.
-Should also work with "Raspberry Pi Zero 2 W".
+Should also work with a "Raspberry Pi Zero 2 W".

+This project is open source software licensed via [GNU General Public License v3.0](LICENSE), use at your own risk.

 ## Quickstart
+Basic process:
+Install a Raspberry Pi Zero W, adjust project config.json, copy project files to home directory of the Raspi and execute the setup script.

-The Micro-SD card should be at least 16GB.
+The Micro-SD card should have at least 16GB.

 1. Install Raspberry Pi **OS Lite** (32bit) from category Raspberry Pi OS (other) with the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 Take note whether it is a Debian Bullseye or Debian Bookworm image.
 ![pi imager](doc/img/piimager.png)